MicrosoftDocs/OfficeDocs-FastTrack-pr.de-DE/fasttrack/M365-eligible-services-and-plans.md

  **OneDrive for Business**

-- OneDrive for Business mit Office Online
+- OneDrive for Business mit Office
-- OneDrive for Business-Plan 1
+- OneDrive for Business Plan 1
 - OneDrive for Business-Plan 2

  **Skype for Business Online**